 “We are required by Chinese laws to have such trials [of the foreign vaccine] in the country but we are unable to reach a statistically significant infection rate for the trial because Jiangsu, like elsewhere across the country, is mostly Covid-free,” said Hui.

 “The Chinese medical product authority has thus agreed to focus on the vaccine’s safety and antibody levels during the second-stage trial, and scrap other requirements that would have been necessary [for its approval].”

 An epidemiologist with Shanghai’s municipal Center for Disease Control and Prevention told Asia Times that “temporary supply crunches” may still occur in some parts of China, even if domestic vaccines become widely available.

 “We are talking about more than 1.3 billion people in the country, and to form meaningful herd immunity, at least 60-70% of them must receive shots.
 And don’t forget that two shots are required,” said the expert.

 Furthermore, Beijing has repeatedly assured the developing world, from Southeast Asia to Africa, of vaccine donations and the sharing of its formulas and ingredients.
 Yet it is unclear if Chinese residents will be allowed to choose between homemade vaccines and Western-made ones when various types from various suppliers hit the market late next year.

-National Health Commission deputy director Lei Haichao said last week at a press conference on the country’s vaccination plans that he had full confidence in all Chinese vaccine candidates, adding that his own opinion was that Chinese people should decide on their own whether to receive shots and make their own choice of vaccines.
+National Health Commission deputy director Lei Haichao said last week at a press conference on the country’s vaccination plans that he had full confidence in all Chinese vaccine candidates, adding that his own opinion was that Chinese people should decide on their own whether to receive shots and make their own choice of either indigenous or foreign vaccines.

 Fosun will also supply 7.5 million mRNA vaccines to Hong Kong in the first quarter of 2021, according to the city’s government.